 The Room – a genre-jumping fluke that God himself couldn’t predict – may relinquish its midnight-movie throne once The Disaster Artist dumbfounds unprepared audiences.
 James Franco chronicles Tommy Wiseau’s indescribable rise in this hilarious tell-all, adapted from Greg Sestero’s bestselling biography of the same name.
 Bottomless bank accounts, limp-wristed football tosses, an accent without definition – The Disaster Artist tells a story too ridiculous for sanity.
-But that’s probably why you’ll lose your mind from laughing so damn hard.
+Maybe that’s why you’ll lose your mind from laughing so damn hard?

 James’ performance as Tommy Wiseau is a “Dracula” looking clone, perfectly matching tone, mannerisms and insanity.
 Lines are delivered with that same “New Orleans” accent (more like a valley girl meets broken English?), chewing through pizza pies and slurping Red Bulls while brother Dave laughs in disbelief (in character as Greg).
 Chances are that you only know Wiseau from The Room, so it’s James’ duty to offer a more personal take on Wiseau – which, surprisingly, he does.
-Many will focus solely on inside jokes that refer to The Room highlights, but James does a tremendous job painting Wiseau as a human.
-One with feelings, passion and desire.
+Many will focus solely on inside jokes that refer to The Room highlights, but James does a tremendous job painting Wiseau with human strokes.
 Vanity escapes a man who follows one crazy dream, as James portrays a Hollywood archetype whose soulful ambitions laugh in the faces of those who demand he’s no hero, just a villain.
 Strangely enough (based on material), raw honesty might be James’ greatest achievement – not comedic timing.

 Let’s not discount the comedy, though.
 James painstakingly details how your favorite The Room moments were created, much to the disbelief of anyone around him.
 All the confusing Tommy-isms are one thing, but watching Wiseau fail to create sexual chemistry with lead actress Juliette Danielle is both eye-opening and gut-busting.
 “I aim where I am!” screams a frustrated Wiseau, thrusting towards Danielle’s stomach as production hands whisper “does he even know what a vagina is?”
 Or what about the replay-worthy “Oh Hi Mark!” rooftop scene that took Wiseau over 60 takes to “perfect,” where Sestero puts a water bottle in his hand that’s now iconic?
 James hits these notes beat-for-beat, just like Wiseau on camera.
 It’s some soul-selling black magic shit that makes me fear for James’ commitment, especially when we learn about Tommy’s jealous tendencies (spying on crew members).